 The revised house designs and layout have addressed concerns about the appropriate qualitative response for this site in the Buffer Zone of the Derwent Valley Mills World Heritage Site.

 The proposals are closer in concept to the original outline planning application, which received the support of the Partnership.
 The architectural expression is more of its time and suitably lightweight, visually, through its form and materials.
 In their proposed form, I consider that there would be no harm to the Site's Outstanding Universal Value.
-However, it is considered that a few minor amendments would be beneficial.
-In particular, the nominal projection of the ground floor front bedroom/office is visually weak and poorly articulated.
-Although not an OUV matter, the resultant flat roof would be a potential weakness for water ingress and an on-going maintenance liability.

-This unresolved design intention would be visible to the front of all four dwellings.
-If the timber clad upper storey gable were to be flush with, or itself slightly forward of the rendered wall, then the simple expression of the main rectangular mass of the houses, would be regained.
 The success of the final product will depend on the attention to detail and choice of materials.
-Though not appropriate for the Partnership to comment on the specific details of the development, it would be advantageous for the LPA to require the submission of:
+Though not appropriate for the Partnership to comment on the specific details of the development, it would be advantageous for the planning authority to require the submission of:

 - Details of the fascias and eaves condition;

 - Details of zinc verge flashing;

 - Details of balustrading to bedroom balcony;

 - Samples of external materials, including finished colour;

 - Details of photovoltaic panels;

 - Details of passive ventilation stack;

 - Details of garage doors;

-- Samples of dry-stone boundary wall;
+- Samples of dry-stone boundary wall.